gordonbrander/generative-ui-playbook/README.md

 Examples of emergence:

-- Complex coordination emerges from ants laying down pheromone trails
+- Complex coordination emerging from ants laying down pheromone trails
-- Price signals emerge from market trades
+- Price signals emerging from market trades
-- Consciousness emerges from networks of neurons
+- Consciousness emerging from networks of neurons

 Required ingredients for emergence:

-- Mechanisms (or building blocks, modules, subassemblies) make up the “stuff” of systems
+- Mechanisms (building blocks, modules, subassemblies), that up the “stuff” of the system
-- Rules (or interfaces) define how mechanisms may be combined
+- Rules (or interfaces), defining how mechanisms are combined
-- Feedback means the next step is the recursive function of new information plus the sum of all previous steps.
+- Feedback, where the next step is the recursive function of new information plus the sum of all previous steps.

-In some some sense emergence is the product of these ingredients.
-There are no “hidden variables”.
-However, unlike most systems, the whole is *not* just the sum of the parts.
-Emergent systems have “state”, or “memory” that builds up through feedback with their environment.
-The particular history of the system is the irreducible “magic” ingredient that creates emergent behavior.
+In some some sense, emergence is just the product of these ingredients.
+There are no extra “hidden” variables.
+Yet, unlike most systems, the whole is *not* reducible to the sum of the parts.
+That’s because emergent systems have a “state”, or “memory” that builds up via feedback within their environment.
+The particular history of the system is the irreducible “magic” ingredient that generates emergent behavior.

 > Emergence is above all a product of coupled, context-dependent interactions.
 Technically these interactions, and the resulting system, are nonlinear.
 (John H. Holland, 1998, Emergence)